 10. The Grove

-When you’re done exploring the French Market, head next door to The Grove.
+Head next door to The Grove when you’re done exploring the French Market.
 One of Los Angeles’ most popular outdoor mall experiences.

 What’s so great about The Grove?
 You get to experience a taste of local life, from the farmers’ market to the locals who hang out here.
 There is plenty of great little shops and foodie spots.